-Life Changing Experience - 22:6-11

-6 "But it happened that as I was on my way, approaching Damascus about noontime, a very bright light suddenly flashed from heaven all around me, 7 and I fell to the ground and heard a voice saying to me, 'Saul, Saul, why are you persecuting Me?'
+$\underline{\text{An Encounter}} - 22:6-9$ \(^6\) "But it happened that as I was on my way, approaching Damascus about noontime, a very bright light suddenly flashed from heaven all around me, 7 and I fell to the ground and heard a voice saying to me, 'Saul, Saul, why are you persecuting Me?'
 8 "And I answered, 'Who are You, Lord?'
 And He said to me, 'I am Jesus the Nazarene, whom you are persecuting.'
 9 "And those who were with me saw the light, to be sure, but did not understand the voice of the One who was speaking to me.
-10 "And I said, 'What shall I do, Lord?'
-And the Lord said to me, 'Get up and go on into Damascus, and there you will be told of all that has been appointed for you to do.'
-11 "But since I could not see because of the brightness of that light, I was led by the hand by those who were with me and came into Damascus.
-Acts 22:6-11 (NASB95)
+Acts 22:6-9 (NASB95)

 It was that unbridled devotion and enthusiasm for what he believed which led to events that would change his life forever.
-Of course, we know what happened on the road to Damascus and Paul related those events in such a way that those listening would have to admit that "something supernatural" had happened to Paul.
+Of course, we know what happened on the road to Damascus and Paul related those events in such a way that listeners would have to admit that "something supernatural" had happened to Paul.
 Most of the Jews were open to God doing things out of the ordinary with regard to their ancestors.
 If they were at all familiar with the Old Testament scriptures, then they would have heard about God or the Angel of God speaking to people and impacting their lives.

-The way this accounts happened was such that it could not be mistaken to be just some random physical happening that produced a bright light and produced a sound.
+The way this account happened was such that it could not be mistaken to be just some random physical happening that produced a bright light and produced a sound.
 All who were traveling with Paul saw the bright light but only Paul was blinded.
 All heard a voice but only Paul understood the message of the voice.